 6] Reinstall Network Adapter Drivers

 I am sure that for most of you, the first three troubleshooting tips will resolve the issue where nslookup works but ping fails.
-However, if its adapter driver is causing the issue, the rest of the tips will help you resolve.
+However, if its adapter driver is causing the issue, the rest of the tips will help you resolve it.
 Let us know which one worked for you?